Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Codeword Quantization Performance Analysis

-The cross-term {$x_my_n$} contained in the UPA channel vector makes it impossible to use the Kronecker product to decouple the channel vector.
-If the cross-term {$x_my_n$} is ignored, it will cause a significant performance error due to missing more CSI.
-Before giving the method to solve the above problems, the characteristics of UPA channel correlation shown in the property \ref{pro3} and property \ref{pro4} are firstly given. \begin{property}[non-stationarity] \rm The non-stationarity manifests in that the quantized areas of different codewords are not fixed under the minimum correlation {$c$}.
-Therefore, codebooks in UPA channels do not exhibit stationarity.
-For two codewords $\mathbf{W}_s$ and $\mathbf{W}_{s^{'}}$, the non-stationarity manifests can be formulated as
+The cross-term {$x_my_n$} contained in the UPA channel vector prevents the use of the Kronecker product to decouple the channel vector.
+Ignoring the cross-term {$x_my_n$} would result in significant performance errors due to the loss of crucial CSI.
+Before giving the method to solve the problem, the characteristics of UPA channel correlation shown in the Property \ref{pro3} and Property \ref{pro4} are discussed. \begin{property}[Non-stationary] \rm The quantized areas of different UPA codewords are not consistent under the same minimum correlation {$c$}.
+For two UPA codewords $\mathbf{w}_s=\mathbf{b}^*(\psi_s,\varphi_s,\rho_s)$ and $\mathbf{w}_{s^{'}}\!=\!\mathbf{b}^*(\psi_{s^{'}},\varphi_{s^{'}},\rho_{s^{'}})$, the non-stationary feature can be expressed as

 \end{property}